Brittney Griner: Previous marriage and disorderly conduct case

 On August 14, 2014, Griner got engaged to fellow WNBA player Glory Johnson.
 On April 22, 2015, they were both arrested on charges of assault and disorderly conduct after police responded to a fight between the two in their suburban home in Phoenix, Arizona.
 Both had sustained minor injuries.
 Despite this incident, they married the following month on May 8, 2015, in Phoenix.
 On May 15, 2015, the WNBA suspended Griner and Johnson for seven games each after Griner pleaded guilty to disorderly conduct charges.
 Griner was also required to complete 26 weeks of domestic violence counseling.

 On June 4, 2015, Griner and Johnson revealed that Johnson was pregnant with twins, conceived with Johnson's eggs through in vitro fertilization.
 The following day, and after less than a month of marriage, Griner filed for an annulment of the marriage citing fraud and duress; the annulment was denied.
 Johnson gave birth to twin girls on October 12, 2015, 16 weeks premature.
 Griner was ordered to pay child support to Johnson.
 The couple's divorce was finalized in June 2016.

 Marriage

 Griner became engaged to Cherelle Watson in August 2018, and they married in June 2019.

-In 2024, Griner and her wife Cherelle announced a pregnancy.
-In July 2024, Cherelle gave birth to a boy, whom they named Bash.
+In 2024, Griner and Watson announced a pregnancy.
+In July 2024, Watson gave birth to their son.
+In July 2026, Griner filed for divorce, citing that the marriage was "irretrievably broken" with "no hope of reconciliation."